 Kress Interpretive Fellowships provide competitive grants to American art museums which sponsor supervised internships in art museum education.
 Preference is given to institutional applications that will provide fellows with an opportunity to collaborate closely with both art museum educators and curators, and will advance the appreciation of European art history of the pre-modern era.

 Application must be made by the art museum proposing to host a Kress Interpretive Fellow.
 These Interpretive Fellowships are intended as an opportunity for individuals who have completed a degree (B.A., M.A., or Ph.D.) in art history, art education, studio art or museum studies and who are pursuing or contemplating graduate study or professional placement in these or related fields.
-The appropriate level of educational achievement will be determined by the host museum and dependent upon the needs of the proposed fellowship project.
+The appropriate level of educational achievement will be determined by the host museum and be dependent upon the needs of the proposed fellowship project.
 The Fellowship candidate may be identified in advance of application by the host institution or recruited subsequently.
-Priority is given to first-year requests, but worthy projects that clearly outline benefits to the Fellow for a second year of Fellowship will also be considered.

 Please consult carefully the Application Guidelines and the Fellowship FAQs.